MathCancer/PhysiCell/README.md

   + Each cell automatically removes all its spring attachments during division
   + Each cell automatically removes all its spring attachments at the *end* of death.
 If you want dead cells to have increased detachment, add a rule accordingly using the built-in behavior dictionary.
   + If a cell is not movable (`is_movable = false`), then it is not moved by springs, but it can exert spring forces on other cells, allowing it to act as an "anchor".
-  + This automated spring functionality is completely independent of (and does not interfer with) the user-defined contact function and user-manageed `cell.state.attached` data structure.
+  + This automated spring functionality is completely independent of (and does not interfere with) the user-defined contact function and user-manageed `cell.state.attached` data structure.
   + **WARNING:** If in a past life you set `phenotype.mechanics.attachment_rate` to a nonzero rate, you may find yourself surprised with unintended spring adhesions as this new automation kicks in.
 Please review and revise your configuration file as necessary.
   + You can disable this behavior in the XML configuration file:
   ```